jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

 ### 225A Registers
 (1) Where an amalgamation becomes effective, no Registrar of Deeds or District Land Registrar or other person charged with the keeping of any books or registers shall be obliged, solely by reason of the amalgamation becoming effective, to change the name of an amalgamating company to that of an amalgamated company in those books or registers or in any documents.
-(2) The presentation to any Registrar or other person of any instrument (whether or not comprising an instrument of transfer) by the amalgamated company— shall, in the absence of evidence to the contrary, be sufficient evidence that the property has become the property of the amalgamated company.
+(2) The presentation to any Registrar or other person of any instrument (whether or not comprising an instrument of transfer) by the amalgamated company—shall, in the absence of evidence to the contrary, be sufficient evidence that the property has become the property of the amalgamated company.
   (a) executed or purporting to be executed by the amalgamated company; and (b) relating to any property held immediately before the amalgamation by an amalgamating company; and (c) stating that that property has become the property of the amalgamated company by virtue of this Part of this Act—